How Do APIs Work?

 Overview

-For an API (application programming interface) call to succeed, you need to build out your request with certain information.
-Depending on the call you try to make, you must include different parameters.
-Let’s take a closer look.
+For an API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services. (application programming interface) call to succeed, you need to build out the API request with specific information.
+Depending on the call you make, you might have to include various parameters.
+Let’s explore how to make an API request.

 What You'll Learn